-- This policy has been informed by the Charlie Waller Memorial Trust, YoungMinds, the Anna Freud Centre, the PSHE Association and North Yorkshire Safeguarding Children Board.
+- This policy has been informed by the Charlie Waller Memorial Trust, YoungMinds, the Anna Freud Centre, the PSHE Association, Mental health First Aid England, and North Yorkshire Safeguarding Children Board.
 It has been reviewed and assessed by the Carnegie Centre of Excellence and MIND. - This policy will be reviewed every 3 years as a minimum, but it may be reviewed before as appropriate.
-It is next due for review in July 2026.

-- If you have a question or suggestion about improving this policy, this should be addressed to lain Addison, (Deputy Headteacher and DSL) / Maggie Gee (Assistant Headteacher and Senior Mental Health Lead) - This policy will always be immediately updated to reflect personnel changes.
+It is next due for review in July 2026. - If you have a question or suggestion about improving this policy, this should be addressed to the DSL) and/or the Senior Mental Health Lead.